The Cat and the Dragon: Light novel

-Written by Amara, Neko to Ryū was originally posted as a series of stories on the user-generated novel publishing website Shōsetsuka ni Narō from September 6, 2013, to June 18, 2014.
-It was later acquired by Takarajimasha who began publishing it with illustrations by Mai Ōkuma on April 22, 2016.
-Eight volumes have been released as of April 12, 2025.
+Written by Amara, The Cat and the Dragon was originally posted as a series of stories on the user-generated novel publishing website Shōsetsuka ni Narō from September 6, 2013, to June 18, 2014.
+It was later acquired and published by Takarajimasha with illustrations by Mai Ōkuma on April 22, 2016, with nine volumes released as of August 26, 2026.